-Students that the District has found to have violated this policy shall be subject to disciplinary consequences and/or corrective measures.
+Students who the District has found to have violated this policy shall be subject to disciplinary consequences and/or corrective measures.
 When determining the appropriate response to violations of this policy, administration shall take into account the totality of circumstances surrounding the violation.
 Measures that may be imposed include, but are not limited to:

-- 1. Require the student to attend detention; - 2.
+- 1. Require the student to attend detention. - 2.
 Impose in- or out-of-school suspension or recommend expulsion.
-Due process procedures contained in the district's suspension and expulsion policy shall be followed; - 3.
+Due process procedures contained in the district's suspension and expulsion policy shall be followed. - 3.
 Recommend alternative placement.
 This recommendation shall be submitted to the Superintendent for approval or denial.
-The Superintendent may approve such recommendations only if the student has been given notice of the charges against him/her and an opportunity to respond; - 4.
-Create a behavioral adjustment plan; - 5.
-Refer the student to a school counselor; - 6.
-Hold a conference with the student's parent/guardian and classroom teacher(s), and other applicable school staff; - 7.
-Modify the perpetrator's schedule and take other appropriate measures (e.g., moving locker) to minimize contact with the victim; - 8.
-If applicable, contact the administrator of the website on which the bullying occurred to report it.
+The Superintendent may approve such recommendations only if the student has been given notice of the charges against him/her and an opportunity to respond.
+Alternative placement of special education students will be handled in accordance with applicable policy. - 4.
+Create a behavioral adjustment plan. - 5.
+Refer the student to a school administrator. - 6.
+Hold a conference with the student's parent/guardian and classroom teacher(s), and other applicable school staff. - 7.
+Modify the perpetrator's schedule and take other appropriate measures (e.g., moving locker) to minimize contact with the victim. - 8.
+If applicable, contact the administrator of the website or social media platform on which the bullying occurred to report it.